Yashas-pissay/Yashas-pissay/README.md

 - 🔭 I’m currently working as **Data Analyst at ITC Infotech ltd.**

-- 🌱 I’m currently Working on **PowerBI, Advance Excel, MYSQL, Python, Stats, Machine Learning**
+- 🌱 I’m currently working on **PowerBI, Advance Excel, MYSQL, Python, Stats, Machine Learning**

 - 👨‍💻 All of my projects are available at here.